hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>Given a set of text messages, we want to develop a deep learning model capable of telling which of the messages are spam.
+Given a set of text messages, we want to develop a deep learning model capable of telling which of the messages are spam.
 Machine learning and deep learning models learn from datasets.
-Therefore, we need a dataset that contains ham and spam messages. </p>
+Therefore, we need a dataset that contains ham and spam messages.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>The dataset we are going to use to develop our deep learning model can be downloaded from <a href="https://www.kaggle.com/team-ai/spam-text-message-classification/data">this kaggle link</a>.
-Download the CSV file into local computers, or if you are training your models with any cloud library, you will need to upload your CSV file to the corresponding platform. </p>
+The dataset we are going to use to develop our deep learning model can be downloaded from <a href="https://www.kaggle.com/team-ai/spam-text-message-classification/data">this kaggle link</a>.
+Download the CSV file into local computers, or if you are training your models with any cloud library, you will need to upload your CSV file to the corresponding platform.

 <!-- /wp:paragraph -->

 <!-- wp:heading -->